-The Zen center is open to the public.
-All who are interested in Zen meditation are welcome to visit.
+All who are interested in Zen meditation are welcome to attend GBZC practice periods and other programming, whether in-person or over zoom.
 Activities are all free, with suggested donations encouraged.

-If you have not previously meditated with a Zen group, please review our Schedule Summary and then Arrange an Orientation with the practice leader of the service you would like to attend.
-For your orientation, plan to arrive 35 minutes before the scheduled starting time.
+If you have not previously meditated with a Zen group, please review our Schedule Summary and then arrange an orientation (via email, in advance) for the practice group you would like to attend.

 - A few minutes before the scheduled starting time, everyone will begin sitting quietly, on either a meditation cushion or in a chair.

-- The service itself consists of about 20 minutes of chanting selections from our liturgy, followed by one or more 25-minute periods of sitting meditation.
+- The Sutra Service follows, consisting of about 20 minutes of chanting selections from our liturgy.
 Newcomers generally just listen to the chanting until they get the sense of each chant’s rhythm.
-Sometimes instead of a sitting meditation period, one of our teachers will give a talk.
+(Do you wonder where these chants and readings come from?
+This podcast may answer some of your questions.)

-- Between the chanting and each period of sitting meditation is a brief period of walking meditation.
-Individuals needing to go to the restroom or to leave are encouraged to do so during the walking meditation period so as to minimize disturbances during the other parts of the service.
+- The Sutra Service is followed by a five minutes of walking meditation.
+Individuals needing to go to the restroom or to leave are encouraged to do so during the walking meditation period so as to minimize disturbances during the sutra service or sitting meditation.

-- The sittings ends with a short chant and 3 standing or full bows and one more chant.
+- The sit ends with a short chant and 3 standing or full bows and one more chant.

-In your orientation you will be shown how to do seated and walking meditation, and how to follow along with the service including full or standing bows.
+In your orientation you will be shown how to do seated and walking meditation, and how to follow along with the practice including full or standing bows.